• Skip to primary navigation

 Stuffed Peppers without Rice

 These delicious stuffed peppers are made without rice.
-Instead, I use cauliflower rice in the flavorful, well-seasoned meat mixture.
+Instead, I use cauliflower rice in the flavorful, well-seasoned stuffing.

 Prep Time30 minutes mins